 Trust me; you will not regret this!

-4. Don’t slack during your freshman or sophomore year (or any year, for that matter).
+4. Don’t slack off during your freshman or sophomore year.
+Or any year, for that matter.

-If I could go back with the knowledge I have now, I would have made studying the priority starting the first day.
-Don’t make the same mistake I did!
+If I could go back with the knowledge I have now, I would have prioritized studying starting the first day.
+Please don’t make the same mistake I did!

 5. Invest time and money into decorating your dorm.

 So definitely decorate this jail cell into precisely what you’re wanting.
-Check out affordable places like Dollar Tree or the 99 Cents Only stores.
-If you have a roommate, you guys can also coordinate amenities before move-in day and some design aspects if you guys want to!
+If you have a roommate, you can also coordinate amenities before move-in day and some design aspects if you guys want to!

 6. Move your body.

 Freshman 15 is not just a funny hashtag.
 It’s real.
 And from personal experience: too much dining hall apple crisp + lack of exercise = before you know it, definitely a few (20!!!!) pounds.